1paton/nweaRansomware/README.md

 This issue was originally discovered when trying to remove scripts that blocked window switching.

 ## Public Use:
-This is not avaible to the public for legal reasons, instructions are included on how to do use the exploit.
+This is not avaible to the public for legal reasons, instructions are included on how to use the exploit.

 ## Live Key:
 Emergency Keys(https://www.projectzevo.com/knwea)